Ousted Thai PM Yingluck rejects charge of negligence on graft

 She is expected to attend a party for her brother’s 65th birthday and she rejected any suggestion she might not come back to dodge the charges against her.

-“I am traveling for personal reasons and there was a clear travel period set before the NACC announcement.
+“I am travelling for personal reasons and there was a clear travel period set before the NACC announcement.
 I am ready to come back,” she said.

 Yingluck’s supporters accuse the courts and independent agencies, including the NACC, of bias and say they are aligned with an establishment intent on ridding the country of the influence of Thaksin, a brash former telecommunications tycoon who broke the political mould with populist pro-poor policies.